Child Development Permits – Graduate

 The School of Education offers Early Childhood coursework, and upon completion of the required coursework, candidates will be eligible to apply for the California Child Development Assistant Permit, Associate Teacher Permit, Teacher Permit, Master Teacher Permit and/or Site Supervisor Permit with the option to add the School-Age Emphasis Authorization to all permits.
-The Early Childhood coursework can be applied to the Master of Arts in Teaching (M.A.T.) or the Master of Arts in Education (M.A.Ed.) as part of a 15-credit concentration, as a stand alone program, or taken for Child Development certification purposes.
-All Child Development Permits require that all coursework be passed with a grade of "C" or higher.
-The Early Childhood concentrations within the M.A.T. and the M.A.Ed. may be taken by non-California residents (please see a credential analyst in the School of Education).
+The Early Childhood coursework can be applied to the Master of Arts in Teaching (M.A.T.)
+(Licensure) or the Master of Arts in Education (M.A.Ed.)
+(Licensure) as part of a 12-credit concentration, as a stand alone program, or taken for Child Development certification purposes.
+All Child Development Permits require that all coursework be passed with a grade of C or higher.
+Candidates in permit courses must reside in California while enrolled in this program.

 Admission Requirements